fedotovdanil570/labelatory/README.md

 Adding support for a new service is provided with implementing the interface for comunnication with git service according to API documentation of the new service.

-User can save his customized preferences to configuration file.
+User can save his customized preferences to local configuration file.

 ## Configuration file example
 Credentials cofiguration file is stored locally and contains data for accessing the services and defines, where the label configuration file is stored.